Jan3385/VoxaEngine/README.md

 # How To Run:

+Most libraries are dynamically fetched, so expect the first build to take a while

 ## Windows 10/11

 Make sure you have at least *CMake v3.10* installed and functional.
 Ensure you have a *g++* compiler with *Ninja* generator installed and working with CMake.